Lewis Clephane: Early days

-Family and Origins
+Family and origins

 Clephane's family can be traced back to their initial settlement in what is now Scotland shortly after the Norman Conquest.
-Between 1200 and the Battle of Battle of Bannockburn, the Clephanes acquired lands of Castle of Carslogie, which became their primary seat.
+Between 1200 and the Battle of Bannockburn, the Clephanes acquired lands of Castle of Carslogie, which became their primary seat.
 They constructed the castle in 1590, and the ruins of the castle still bear the date's inscription.
-The castle was handed through generations until 1804, when Major General William McLean Douglas Clephane sold the castle and barony lands prior to passing away.
+The castle was handed through generations until 1804, when Major General William McLean Douglas Clephane sold the castle and barony lands prior to dying.
 It is now called Carslogie House.
 Clephane's father, James Clephane, is known to have been close with Sir Walter Scott who was the guardian of Clephane's cousin, Margaret Clephane.
 She would go on to marry Spencer Compton and become the second Marquess of Northampton.

 James Clephane Sr. emigrated to America in 1817, and subsequently moved to what is now Judiciary Square in Washington, D.C.; He was a printer and typographer who had assisted in printing the first edition of Sir Walter Scott's Waverley while in Edinburgh.
 He was for some time the president of the Columbia Typographical Union.

 James O. Clephane, Lewis's younger brother, is a notable inventor of the Linotype machine and venture capitalist who was to be a superb typist, working as a stenographer for high courts in Washington, D.C., and in Abraham Lincoln's cabinet.

-Involvement in Politics and Organization of Republican Party
+Involvement in politics and organization of Republican Party

-Clephane was a member of the Wide Awakes -- an early Republican organization comprised mainly of younger citizens across the country who catalyzed the rise of their political views as a third party.
+Clephane was a member of the Wide Awakes—an early Republican organization composed mainly of younger citizens across the country who catalyzed the rise of their political views as a third party.
 A main pillar was abolitionism, and in the absence of its possibility, containment of slavery to the south.
 The group was regarded as secretive and at times similar to a secret society, dawned in black robes and hats with carrying torches to maintain anonymity.

-Lewis Clephane's efforts as a Wide Awake in promoting Republican candidates -- namely Abraham Lincoln -- as mainstream options for office resulted in his prominence in the Republican Party in Washington, D.C., once it was a more recognized political organization.
+Lewis Clephane's efforts as a Wide Awake in promoting Republican candidates—namely Abraham Lincoln—as mainstream options for office resulted in his prominence in the Republican Party in Washington, D.C., once it was a more recognized political organization.

-While working for the The National Era in June 1855, Clephane published a brochure titled "The Birth of the Republican Party" calling for the formal convention of a national republican party, of which he and four other men organized.
+While working for The National Era in June 1855, Clephane published a brochure titled "The Birth of the Republican Party" calling for the formal convention of a national republican party, of which he and four other men organized.
 Article V of the text, which was delivered in an address as well, calls for the abolition of slavery in the United States and its territories.
-THe party quickly gained traction, but due to its unpopularity in Washington, D.C.'s southern-dominated politics of the time, members of the party were not made public.
+The party quickly gained traction, but due to its unpopularity in Washington, D.C.'s southern-dominated politics of the time, members of the party were not made public.
 A note at the margin of Clephane's address that was signed by the members reads: "In signing this constitution I do hereby promise not to divulge the names of its members."